How to Become a Utilization Review (UR) Nurse

 The job outlook for UR nurses is excellent, and the demand for their services is increasing.

-UR nurses help to save healthcare costs by ensuring that patients receive the most appropriate care.
+UR nurses help save healthcare costs by ensuring patients receive the most appropriate care.
 As the healthcare system continues to evolve, UR nurses will play an increasingly important role in improving patient outcomes while reducing costs.

 Find a job as a Utilization Review Nurse!
 Check out the nurse.org job board for the latest nursing jobs in your area.